Penn State's Sandusky gets 30-60 years prison for child abuse

 BELLEFONTE, Pennsylvania Former Pennsylvania State University football coach Jerry Sandusky was ordered to spend at least 30 years in prison on Tuesday for sexually abusing at-risk boys for more than a decade, a sentence likely to keep him behind bars until he dies.

-Sandusky stood motionless in a red prison jumpsuit, his back to the audience and his wife, Dottie, while Judge John Cleland handed down the 30- to 60-year sentence for crimes that stunned the public, a major university and the world of college sports.
+Sandusky stood motionless in a red prison jumpsuit, his back to the courtroom audience and his wife, Dottie, while Judge John Cleland handed down the 30- to 60- year sentence.
+It would make him at least 98 years old before being eligible for parole.

-The one-time coach, who has been in solitary confinement, will be at least 98 years old before he is eligible for parole.
-He will be transferred to the Camp Hill State Correctional Institution for evaluation to determine which of the 25 state prisons will house him.

-Because his conviction as a child molester makes him a target, he will likely be placed in isolation or protective custody.
-He will hold a job that pays 19 to 52 cents an hour, probably as a clerical worker, and be allowed five visits a month.
-Pennsylvania does not offer conjugal prison visits.
+"Your crime is not only what you did to their bodies, but your assault on their psyche and their souls," Cleland told him at the hearing in Centre County Court.
+"The tragedy of this story is it is a story of betrayal.
+Some of your victims had a genuine affection for you.

 Sandusky was convicted in June on 45 counts of child sex abuse for molesting 10 boys over 15 years, some in the football team's showers on campus.

+The decision to cast a blind eye toward Sandusky has led to harsh consequences for Penn State.
+Its football program has been penalized; school officials have lost jobs or face criminal charges; and the legacy of Joe Paterno, once a beloved and towering figure in college sports, has been deeply tarnished.
+It also faces several costly lawsuits by victims.

-Addressing the court, Sandusky said: "Others can take my life.
-They can make me out to be a monster.
+Addressing the court before his sentencing, Sandusky said: "Others can take my life.
+They can make me out to be a monster," he said.
+"In my heart, I know I did not do these alleged disgusting acts.

+"The pain continues as I think of those who made the allegations.
+These are people I cared about, and still do," he said.

-"I tried to bring joy, I tried to make people laugh," he said of his work at The Second Mile charity he founded to help at-risk youth and where he was accused of recruiting victims.
+"I tried to bring joy, I tried to make people laugh," he said of his work at The Second Mile charity he founded and where he was accused of recruiting his victims.

 Breaking into sobs as he talked about his family, he said: "We will continue to fight.
 There is much to fight."

-Several men who testified at trial about their abuse returned to speak at the sentencing.
+Several of the men who testified at trial that they were abused by Sandusky returned to speak at the sentencing.

 "I will never erase the images of his naked body on mine," said one.
 "He took away my childhood the day he assaulted me."